Competence (law): Competence to Testify

 In the United States, individuals who want to testify as a witness in a trial are generally found to be competent unless proven otherwise.
 However, questions of competency can be raised regarding any person who might issue a testimony (e.g., defendant, witnesses, experts) and can occur in both criminal and civil trials.
-Groups most likely to trigger a competency issue are children (especially under 10 years-old), people with intellectual or developmental disabilities, people with mental illnesses, and people who have abused substances.
-Before 1975, certain populations (e.g., children) had to prove competency in order to testify, however this changed after the addition of Rule 601 in the Federal Rules of Evidence which states “every person is competent to be a witness, except as otherwise provided in these rules.”
-This sets a standard that individuals cannot be excluded from testifying based on age, cognitive impairment, and/or mental illness alone.
-An individual may be deemed incompetent to testify as a witness if their testimony is found to be irrelevant or misleading, or if the witness is unable to be truthful It is important to note that witness competency is different from credibility.
-Competency refers to a witness’ capacity to accurately relay the details of the event, but credibility refers to a witness’s likelihood of truthfulness in their testimony.
+Groups most likely to trigger a competency issue are children (especially under 10 years old), people with intellectual or developmental disabilities, people with mental illnesses, and people who have abused substances.
+Before 1975, certain populations (e.g., children) had to prove competency in order to testify, however this changed after the addition of Rule 601 in the Federal Rules of Evidence which states “every person is competent to be a witness, except as otherwise provided in these rules."
+This sets a standard that individuals cannot be excluded from testifying based merely on age, cognitive impairment, or mental illness.
+An individual may be deemed incompetent to testify as a witness if his testimony is found to be irrelevant or misleading, or if he cannot be truthful.

+Witness competency is different from credibility.
+Competency refers to a witness' capacity to accurately relay the details of the event, but credibility refers to the likelihood of truthfulness in his testimony.
 While competency to testify is determined by the trial judge, the credibility (e.g., truthfulness) of that testimony is weighed by a jury.
+Historically, witness competency rules in most American states prohibited testimony by slaves and free blacks.

 Criteria for Determining Competency

-Competency to testify is decided by the judge and rarely requires formal evaluation because it is a low threshold to meet and judges often use their own discretion without expert input.
-Instead, judges use several basic criteria to decide if a witness has the capacity to testify (ability to observe, ability to remember, ability to communicate, and ability to remain truthful).
+Competency to testify is decided by the judge and rarely requires formal evaluation because the threshold is low; judges often use their own discretion without expert input.
+Instead, judges use several basic criteria to decide if a witness has the capacity to testify: ability to observe, ability to remember, ability to communicate, and ability to remain truthful.